 You should also look for RTU's that have the alarming capacity required for your remote alarm management needs.
 Avoid any remote that has too few or too many inputs for your needs, both now and in the future.

 Once you have RTU's in place at your various sites, you could actually have a complete system.
 Good alarm remotes are capable of sending alert messages directly to you, usually by email or phone.
-This setup is excellent when you have just a handful of sites to monitor per on-call person.
+This setup is excellent when you have an on-call staff monitoring just a handful of sites.
 You can set up schedules for receiving alerts, so non-critical alarms will be hidden after normal business hours.

-To build an effective remote alarm management system, it's important that you choose the right alarm master.
+To build an effective remote alarm management system, you must choose the right alarm master.
 You can do this by looking for a few key characteristics that separate the good alarm masters from the bad.

 The first secret to a good alarm master is an intuitive display.
 I know that this barely qualifies as a secret, but it's amazing how many companies out there have an alarm master that is difficult to understand.
 The screen looks like a wall of numbers, and no potential network problems are obvious or easy to understand.
 This kind of alarm master leads to poor remote alarm management, as more and more training is required before any new team member can use it.
 Even after comprehensive training, you still won't have optimal situational awareness.